Cotehele Health & Safety

 Hazard Who is at risk?
 Duration Inherent risk Residual risk Control measures Further action required Notes

-Collision with mooring buoys and other static objects Paddlers, Crew Majority Remote chance of a Major incident Remote chance of a Lost Time incident Instructor and assistants to give clear guidance and path the avoid obstacles.
-Review path/crossing annually and ensure Crew are fully trained.
+Collision with mooring buoys and other static objects Paddlers Minority Possible chance of a Major incident Improbable chance of a Major incident Instructor and assistants to give clear guidance and path the avoid obstacles.
+Mention in briefing.

-Effect of Hot, Cold and wind from Weather and Environmental Paddlers, Crew Minority Possible chance of a Minor incident Improbable chance of a Minor incident Captain and Location Safety Team to assess the weather before getting on the waterway.
+Effect of heat, cold and wind from weather.
+Paddlers, Crew Minority Possible chance of a Minor incident Improbable chance of a Minor incident Captain and Location Safety Team to assess the weather before getting on the waterway.
 The event is to be cancelled if not considered safe.
 Captain should consider instructing participants to bring: drinking water, hats, sunscreen, windproof clothing, or extra layers as appropriate

 Falling from inability to stand Paddlers Majority Possible chance of a Minor incident Improbable chance of a Minor incident During the AquaPaddle Briefing, Check that all Paddlers can self-rescue, if not, talk through the correct way to fall and climb back on a board or kayak.
+Advise paddlers to be aware of other vessels and go to their knees if they are concerned about wash.
 Bring Paddlers to a safe spot on the riverbank and assist back on the vessel.
-Make Paddlers aware.

-Fog and poor visibility Paddlers, Crew Constant Remote chance of a Minor incident Remote chance of a Minor incident Captain to check the forecast and if in doubt go to the location to check the conditions.
+Fog and poor visibility Paddlers, Crew Constant Remote chance of a Serious incident Improbable chance of a Minor incident Captain to check the forecast and if in doubt go to the location to check the conditions.
 Conditions can change suddenly and potential portages should be located before getting on the water Assess by Captain and Crew, check weather forecast.

 Hazard from prevailing wind and weather conditions Paddlers, Crew Constant Remote chance of a Minor incident Remote chance of a Minor incident Events will not operate over 18 mph standing wind (depending on the wind direction) unless a safe location is found and agreed upon by two Event Safety Team (Captain, Time Lord and experienced on-water Crew Member).
 Assess by Captain, check weather forecast.
 If thunderstorms occur after an event has begun, ask the Paddlers to return to a safe area on the bank, if there are less than 7 seconds between the lightning flash and the thunder.
 This follows the BC guidance.
+Event should not start until 15 minutes after a thunder roll has been heard.
+Check wind direction and direction of thunder to see if it is approaching or receding.
 It is possible that the weather changes suddenly, and crew should be aware of portages and shelter spots if needed.

-Over hanging branches Paddlers, Crew Minority Remote chance of a Minor incident Remote chance of a Minor incident Make group aware that there are over hanging branches along the riverbank or lake shoreline.
-Make Paddlers aware of potential overhanging branch hazards.
+Over hanging branches Paddlers, Crew Constant Remote chance of a Minor incident Improbable chance of a Minor incident Make group aware that there are over hanging branches along the riverbank or lake shoreline.

-SUP Leashes and entanglement Paddlers, Crew Constant Possible chance of a Minor incident Improbable chance of a Minor incident SUP leashes are to be worn at all events unless it is deemed to be an entanglement risk.
-Entanglement from submerged plant life.
+SUP leashes and entanglement Paddlers, Crew Constant Possible chance of a Major incident Improbable chance of a Minor incident SUP leashes are to be worn at all events unless it is deemed to be an entanglement risk.
+Entanglement from submerged plant life or other obstacles.
 Quick-release belts are advised and assessment of the conditions/abilities of the group to determine the route.
 Specific pocket knife to be carried by Crew on duty.

 Water Quality Paddlers, Crew Constant Possible chance of a Serious incident Improbable chance of a Minor incident Water quality is regularly monitored and the results are held with the Responsible Authority Paddlers are to report any concerns to AquaPaddle Crew Members to contact the Responsible Authority to raise the concerns.